 The STELLAR Project - Strategies for Technology Enhanced Learning and Literacy through Art

 In conjunction with the University of Oregon, Trifoia is providing an array of media production services to train and motivate teachers in the use of Visual Thinking Strategies.
-These evidenced-based strategies teach the visual arts in ways that also positively impact student learning and literacy.
+These evidence-based teaching strategies support critical thinking, visual literacy, communication, collaboration, and writing skills.

 PMC Trauma Informed Care